alephdata/aleph/docs/user-guide/102/advanced-search.md

 ---

-By mastering these advanced search techniques, you can efficiently navigate and extract relevant information from OpenAleph's extensive datasets.
+By mastering these advanced search techniques, you’ll be able to navigate OpenAleph’s extensive datasets more efficiently and extract the information you need.